QubesOS/qubes-doc/user/security-in-qubes/u2f-proxy.md

 For example, you could make it so that your `twitter` qube (and, therefore, all web browsers in your `twitter` qube) can access only the key on your U2F token for `https://twitter.com`, regardless of whether any of the web browsers in your `twitter` qube or the `twitter` qube itself are compromised.
 If your `twitter` qube makes an authentication request for your bank website, it will be denied at the Qubes policy level.

-To enable this, create a file in dom0 named `/etc/qubes-rpc/policy/policy.RegisterArgument+u2f.Authenticate` with the following content:
+To enable this, create a file in dom0 named `/etc/qubes/policy.d/30-user-u2fproxy.policy` with the following content:

 ```
-sys-usb @anyvm allow,target=dom0
+policy.RegisterArgument +u2f.Authenticate sys-usb @anyvm allow target=dom0
 ```

 Next, empty the contents of `/etc/qubes-rpc/policy/u2f.Authenticate` so that it is a blank file.